 - 51 – Health Professions and Related Programs

 - 52 – Business, Management, Marketing and Related Support Services

 - 53 – High School/Secondary Diplomas and Certificates

 - 61 – Medical Residency/Fellowship Programs

 For a list of the second, four-digit set of numbers in each code, please see the National Center for Education Statistics’ database.

 CIP Code Assessment and Assignment

-The Office of the Vice Provost for Academic Affairs, in conjunction with the Office of Institutional Research and Decision Support and Academic Systems, reviews Ball State University programs regularly to ensure assignment of appropriate CIP codes.
+The Office of the Vice Provost for Academic Affairs, in conjunction with the Office of Institutional Research and Decision Support and the Office of the Registrar, reviews Ball State University programs regularly to ensure assignment of appropriate CIP codes.
 The Office of the Vice Provost for Academic Affairs is solely responsible for submitting and maintaining Academic Program Inventory (API) forms, the official inventory of programs offered by higher education institutions in Indiana.

 New programs within the University will have an appropriate CIP code assigned based on the program descriptions.
 Departments and colleges are encouraged to review the CIP code database to suggest appropriate CIP codes.
 CIP codes will be evaluated during the process of new program development.
 Once a new program has received final approval, the Office of the Vice Provost and Academic Affairs will add the CIP code and program title to the state API Database.

 Access a list of current CIP codes by reviewing the University’s academic program inventory.